-Notify site personnel of departure, final well locations and any cuttings left onsite.
-Use proper lifting techniques.
+Notify site personnel of departure, final cuttings left onsite.
+Use proper lifting techniques. well locations and any

-Initial Development, Review and
+Initial Development, Review and Approval:

-Approval:

 Revision and Approval:

-Post Job Review: Please note tasks/hazards that were encountered on this job which were not addressed in the current JSA.
-Forward these items to the OE Coordinator for including revisions to the JSA.
+Post Joh Review: Please note tasks/ha azards that were encountere ed on this job which were not addressed in the current JSA A Forward these items to

+the OE Coordinator for including revisi ons to the JSA. as an ans job which were not addressed in the current so. i.
+Torward these riems to

 Signature Page

 Print Name Company Signature

+L